Disneyland: Transportation

 From the late 1950s to 1968, Los Angeles Airways provided regularly scheduled helicopter passenger service between Disneyland and Los Angeles International Airport (LAX) and other cities in the area.
 The helicopters initially operated from Anaheim/Disneyland Heliport, located behind Tomorrowland.
 Service later moved, in 1960, to a new heliport north of the Disneyland Hotel.
 Arriving guests were transported to the Disneyland Hotel via tram.
-The service ended after two fatal crashes in 1968: The crash in Paramount, California, on May 22, 1968, killed 23 (the worst helicopter accident in aviation history at that time).
+The service ended after two fatal crashes in 1968: The crash in Paramount, California, on May 22, 1968, killed 23.
 The second crash in Compton, California, on August 14, 1968, killed 21.

 Effects on commercial aviation

-The United States Federal Aviation Administration has declared a zone of prohibited airspace around both Disneyland and some of the surrounding areas at Sleeping Beauty Castle.
-No aircraft, including recreational and commercial drones, are permitted to fly within this zone; this level is only shared with Walt Disney World, other pieces of critical infrastructure (military bases, Pantex) in the United States and whenever the President of the United States travels outside of Washington, D.C.
+On October 27, 2014, the United States Federal Aviation Administration declared a permanent zone of prohibited airspace around both Disneyland and some of the surrounding areas at Sleeping Beauty Castle.
+No aircraft, including recreational and commercial drones, are permitted to fly within this zone.
+This level is shared with Walt Disney World, other pieces of critical infrastructure (military bases, Pantex), and is typically temporarily established during large sporting events.